jpillora/xhook/README.md

 * XHook does **not** attempt to resolve any browser compatibility issues.
 Libraries like jQuery and https://github.com/ilinsky/xmlhttprequest will attempt to do this.
 XHook simply proxies to and from `XMLHttpRequest` and `ActiveXObject`, so you may use any library conjunction with XHook, just make sure to load XHook **first**.

+## Contributing

+See [CONTRIBUTING](CONTRIBUTING.md) for instructions on how to build and run XHook locally.

 ### Old Version